EPCCed/prace-spark-for-data-scientists/Get_Started_local.md

 ### Installation

-1. Download our VirtualBox VM image
+1. Download the VirtualBox VM image from [here](https://drive.google.com/open?id=1OHlNE8GAF8io2BMfRjAWQlZBogRil7JQ).
 1. Start VirtualBox and click File -> Import Appliance ... to import the image
 1. Start the VM
 1. Password for the SparkUser is "sparkuser"